It’s official: it’s easier to get a singles’ HDB flat than it is to win a coveted spot on a non-profit board in Singapore.

 Source: LinkedIn data, Conjunct Consulting and government websites.

 With its high population density, Singapore is no stranger to competition; and given its relative wealth, Singapore has fewer charities per population than the other cities above.
 But why are there so many hands up in Singapore for so few opportunities?
 Are Singapore-based professionals more charitable?
-Or, more cynically, are they simply ambitious, recognizing that NPO board service can play a valuable role in their career progression, with some private sector experts recommending NPO board service as an important part of the career ladder.
+Or, more cynically, are they simply ambitious, recognising that NPO board service can play a valuable role in their career progression, with some private sector experts recommending NPO board service as an important part of the career ladder.

 We’ll leave the “why” of this imbalance aside for now.